Society-of-Thought Review¶

 Society-of-thought is a review mode that uses specialist personas — each with a unique cognitive strategy and behavioral rules — to review code from genuinely different perspectives.
 Instead of running the same review prompt through multiple models, a panel of specialists independently analyzes the code, then a synthesis step merges their findings into a single prioritized report.

-The society-of-thought engine is implemented as the paw-sot utility skill, which both paw-final-review (implementation workflow) and paw-review-workflow (review workflow) can delegate to.
+The society-of-thought engine is implemented as the paw-sot utility skill, which paw-planning-docs-review (planning workflow), paw-final-review (implementation workflow), and paw-review-workflow (review workflow) can delegate to.
 This shared engine handles specialist discovery, selection, execution, and synthesis — while each calling workflow handles its own configuration source and post-synthesis flow.

 | Workflow | Calling Skill | Config Source | Post-Synthesis Flow |